stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ## Week of November 14
 Natural language pragmatics and semantics.

-Project update (preliminary paper) due on Thursday!
+Project update (preliminary paper) due on Friday!

 Readings (to be finalized!):